learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions-2.md

   Your answer: state is a built-in object for React :) (:

   Researched answer: the state is where you store the property values that belong to the component.
 You can manage the properties of the component within the component like you would variables in a function.

+    // to add on, state holds the state of an object, it holds information for App.js to use at a later time.
+Its where you store property values that belongs to component.
+When the state object changes, the component renders.

   https://reactjs.org/docs/faq-state.html